Flat bi-Hamiltonian structures and invariant densities: Introduction

-A bihamiltonian structure $(\calP,\calQ)$ is called \textit{flat} if $\calP$ and $\calQ$ can be simultaneously locally brought to a constant form.
-In bihamiltonian geometry, one needs to distinguish between the even and the odd-dimensional case.
+Note that, in bi-Hamiltonian geometry, one needs to distinguish between the even and odd dimensional cases.
 The reason for this comes from linear algebra.
 A generic skew-symmetric form on an even-dimensional vector space is non-degenerate.
-For two non-degenerate Poisson brackets $\calP$ and $\calQ$, one can define the \textit{recursion} operator $R = \calP\calQ^{-1}$.
+For two non-degenerate Poisson brackets \nolinebreak $\calP$ and \nolinebreak $\calQ$, one can define the \textit{recursion operator} $R = \calQ^{-1}\calP$.
 Clearly, if the structure $(\calP, \calQ)$ is flat, then the eigenvalues of $R$ must be constant.
-The converse is also true, as it was proved by Turiel \cite{Turiel2}.
+The converse is also true, as was proved by Turiel \cite{Turiel2}.

-In odd dimension, the situation is different.
-Any two generic pairs of forms on an odd-dimensional vector space are equivalent.
-So, generic odd-dimensional bihamiltonian structures have no algebraic invariants, and the obstruction to flatness is of geometrical nature.
-A beautiful theorem by Gelfand and Zakharevich \cite{GZ, GZ2} established an isomorphism between the theory of odd-dimensional bihamiltonian structures and the theory of \textit{Veronese webs}, closely related to classical Blaschke webs.
-By the Gelfand-Zakharevich theorem, a bihamiltonian structure is flat if and only if the associated web is trivializable.
-Note that to pass from a bihamiltonian structure $(\calP, \calQ)$ to the associated Veronese web, one needs to describe Casimir invariants of $\calP+\lambda \calQ$.
-There is an existence theorem for Casimir invariants, but there is no general recipe how they can be found.
-In general, this involves solving partial differential equations.
-Moreover, checking that a Veronese web is trivializable is also a non-trivial procedure.
-By these reasons, verifying that a given bihamiltonian structure is flat becomes very complicated.
+In the odd-dimensional case, the situation is different.
+Any two generic pairs of forms on an odd-dimensional vector space are equivalent to each other.
+For this reason, generic odd-dimensional bi-Hamiltonian structures have no algebraic invariants, and the obstruction to flatness is of geometric nature.
+A fundamental theorem by Gelfand and Zakharevich \cite{GZ, GZ2} provides an isomorphism between the category of generic odd-dimensional bi-Hamiltonian structures and the category of \textit{Veronese webs}.
+As a corollary of the Gelfand-Zakharevich theorem, a bi-Hamiltonian structure is flat if and only if the associated Veronese web is \textit{trivializable}.
+The goal of the present note is to obtain a more intrinsic condition for flatness which does not appeal to the theory of webs.
+Our main observation is that the flatness problem for generic odd-dimensional bi-Hamiltonian structures is closely related to the notion of invariant densities, as introduced by A.\,Weinstein \cite{Weinstein}.
+Let $\calP$ be a Poisson structure on a manifold $M$.
+A density or, which is the same, a volume form on \nolinebreak $M$ is called \textit{invariant} if it is preserved by all vector fields Hamiltonian with respect to $\calP$.
+Likewise, if $M$ is endowed with a bi-Hamiltonian structure \nolinebreak $(\calP, \calQ)$, one can consider \textit{bi-invariant densities}, that are densities which are invariant with respect to both $\calP$ and $\calQ$.
+We say that a bi-Hamiltonian structure is \textit{unimodular} if it admits a bi-invariant density.
+Our main result is that a generic odd-dimensional bi-Hamiltonian structure is flat if and only if it is locally {unimodular}.
+This result, albeit simple, is, to the best of our knowledge, first constructive criterion for flatness of bi-Hamiltonian structures.